mehulagg/gitlab_test/doc/administration/pages/index.md

 To configure GitLab Pages on a separate server:

 1. Set up a new server.
-This will become the GitLab Pages server.
+This will become the `GitLab Pages server`.

-1. Create an NFS share on the new server and configure this share to allow access from your main GitLab server.
-For this example, we use the default GitLab Pages folder `/var/opt/gitlab/gitlab-rails/shared/pages` as the shared folder on the new server and we will mount it to `/mnt/pages` on the main GitLab server.
+1. Create an NFS share on the new server and configure this share to allow access from your `main GitLab server`.
+For this example, we use the default GitLab Pages folder `/var/opt/gitlab/gitlab-rails/shared/pages` as the shared folder on the new server and we will mount it to `/mnt/pages` on the `main GitLab server`.

 1. On the new server, install GitLab omnibus and modify `/etc/gitlab/gitlab.rb` to include: